squinkylabs/SquinkyVCV/docs/filter.md

 Stairway is by no means an accurate "model" of a specific moog filter.
 It is based on a standard good quality model of the transistor ladder, but it uses no component level modeling, and has not been painstakingly voice to sound as close as possible to a Moog.
 The intention of Stairway is to be rich and warm like a Moog, but with a lot of other sounds, too.

+Stairway is "stereo".
+There are two independent channels.
+But they will be inactive (using no CPU) if they are not patched.

 There are extensive notes at the bottom of this page about how the filter actually work.

 ## Important notes